I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posbarcodescannererroroccurredeventdata.md

 `VendorErrorCode`

 Contains a vendor-specific error code.

+`Reason`

+Contains a value in the <a href="..\pointofservicecommontypes\ne-pointofservicecommontypes-driverunifiedposerrorreason.md">UnifiedPosErrorReason</a> enumeration indicating the reason for the error.

+`ExtendedReason`

+Contains additional data about the reason for the error.

+`MessageLength`

+Indicates the length, in bytes, of the error message.

+`PartialData`

+If a scanning error occurs, and some scan data was obtained, the partial scan data will be available in this parameter.

 ## Remarks
 The error data should fill the buffer as shown in the following table (in order).